mjec/hledger-lsp/server/README.md

 ### Code Lens Settings

-Configure which code lenses to display (all disabled by default):
+Configure which code lenses to display (disabled by default):

-- `codeLens.showRunningBalances` (boolean, default: false): Show running balances after each transaction as code lenses
 - `codeLens.showTransactionCounts` (boolean, default: false): Show transaction counts for each account on transaction headers

-**Note:** Code lens and inlay hints can both show running balances.
-Choose one or the other based on your preference.
-Code lenses are more prominent and appear on separate lines, while inlay hints are subtle and inline.
+**Note:** Running balances are now exclusively shown via inlay hints (`inlayHints.showRunningBalances`), which is a more natural place for position-sensitive information that appears inline with postings.

 ## Development